tonypdmtr/68hc08/asm8.md

 -   The obvious advantage is that if you alter code as in the example loop below (e.g., by adding conditional early escape code inside the loop), it will still be timed correctly without requiring a manual adjustment of the delay constant.
-Another advantage is that you do not have to keep separate cycle counts for 9S08 and HC08 families.
-A third advantage is that conditionally enabled code will be accounted for correctly in all cases, again without requiring a manual recalculation for each conditional case.
+A second advantage is that you do not have to keep separate cycle counts for 9S08 and HC08 families.
+A third advantage is that conditionally enabled code will be cycle counted correctly in all cases, again without requiring a manual recalculation for each conditional case.

 -   Example use of :cycles that automatically calculates the appropriate delay